 Language and communication strategies to support primary aged children with FASD

-This factsheet is designed to assist primary school teaching and support staff to adapt their communication, teaching, and learning strategies to meet the language and communication needs of children with FASD.
+This fact sheet is designed to assist primary school teaching and support staff to adapt their communication, teaching, and learning strategies to meet the language and communication needs of children with FASD.

 An illustration of a megaphone with sound coming out next to a speech bubble in front of a green background